Fremont Arts Council: Public Art

 FAC has been responsible for the installation and maintenance of several public artworks in the Fremont area.
-These include the Fremont Troll and Waiting for the Interurban.
+These include the Fremont Troll, Waiting for the Interurban, The Center of the Universe Sign, and several nearby murals.

 Fremont Troll

 One of Seattle's most popular public artworks, the Fremont Troll, is a mixed-media megalithic statue, located on N. 36th Street at Troll Avenue N., under the north end of the Aurora Bridge.
 (Troll Avenue was renamed in its honor in 2005.)
 It is clutching an actual original Volkswagen Beetle, as if it had just swiped it from the roadway above.
 In light of Seattle P–I columnist Emmett Watson's periodic promotion of the KBO, the vehicle had a California license plate.

 The piece was commissioned by the Fremont Arts Council in 1989, and built in 1990.
 The Troll was sculpted by four local artists: Steve Badanes, Will Martin, Donna Walter and Ross Whitehead.
-The Troll is 18 ft high, weighs two tons, and is made of steel rebar, wire and ferroconcrete.
+The Troll is 18 ft high, weighs seven tons, and is made of steel rebar, wire and ferroconcrete.